Wildflowers of the Adirondacks:

 Queen Anne's Lace grows in dry, sunny areas and disturbed sites, roadsides, open fields and meadows, and woodland edges.
 In the Adirondack Mountains, it is found in at least two ecological communities: Calcareous Pavement Woodland and Successional Old Field.
 The latter is a meadow that occurs on areas that were once cleared for farming or development and then abandoned.
 Look for Queen Anne's Lace growing near Common Chickweed, New England Aster, and hawkweeds.

-Several of the trails highlighted here traverse successional fields, including the Old Orchard Trail at Heaven Hill and several of the John Brown Trails.
+Several of the trails highlighted here traverse successional fields, where you are likely to find Queen Anne's Lace.
+This includes the Old Orchard Loop at Heaven Hill and several of the John Brown Farm trails.
 In addition, Queen Anne's Lace may be seen at the Paul Smiths VIC along the open sections of the Esker Trail, Silvi Trail, and Skidder Trail; the upper section of the Jenkins Mountain Trail; and the open, western sections of the Woods and Waters Trail and Logger's Loop Trail.
 Queen Anne's Lace is common and abundant along roadsides and the edges of wide, sunny trails throughout the Adirondacks.

 Michael Kudish.
 Adirondack Upland Flora: An Ecological Perspective (The Chauncy Press, 1992), p.
 178.